 Texas Stream Team research can be viewed on the Data and Research webpage.

 Yes!
 Texas Stream Team appreciates the opportunity to collaborate with researchers, and highly encourages the use of Texas Stream Team data in research initiatives.

 Before making use of Texas Stream Team data in your research project, please contact us at TxStreamTeam@txstate.edu.
 We will be happy to assist you in accessing and organizing applicable data.

-Organizations partner with Texas Stream Team to grow citizen science activities in their communities.
-Texas Stream Team Partnerships solicit public and private entities to help train, equip, manage, and offer general support to the growing number of citizen scientists across the state.
+Organizations partner with Texas Stream Team to grow community science activities in their communities.
+Texas Stream Team partnerships solicit public and private entities to help train, equip, manage, and offer general support to the growing number of community scientists across the state.

 Texas Stream Team partnerships help:

 - Support and enhance environmental problem-solving in partnership with citizens and public agencies